Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 Message assemblies should be entirely self-contained.
 They should have no dependencies other than libraries included with the .NET Framework, and the NServiceBus core assembly, which is required to reference the `ICommand` interface.
 Limiting dependencies makes your message contracts more resilient to future changes in the system.

 NOTE: In another course, we'll learn how (and why) to use [message conventions](/nservicebus/messaging/conventions.md) to identify message types, rather than the `ICommand` interface.
-Then we don't even need to reference the NServiceBus assembly in our message assemblies, but we'll leave that out of scope for now.
+Then we don't even need to reference the NServiceBus assembly in our message assemblies.
+But, we'll leave that out of scope for now.

 ## How do I process a message?